Introduction

 Ten minutes later a black limousine pulled up to the guard gate.
 I stepped past the gate and got in.
 A worried Matt was waiting for me in the back seat.

-"Hi boss.
+"Hi Boss.
 You look like you've slept and showered.
 How are you?" he asked.

 Matt blew out a breath of relief to hear me sound positive.
-He's my second oldest friend.
+He's my second-oldest friend.
 He started out as a driver, bodyguard and general caretaker.
-Now he's my personal assistant, and basically runs the organization that is me.
+Now he's my personal assistant and basically runs the organization that is me.

 He knows about some of my abilities.
 We've worked together for four years now.
-He's become a trusted friend, and adopted older brother.
-Even if he's six foot eight and built like a locomotive.
+He's become a trusted friend and adopted older brother.
+Even if he's six-foot-eight and built like a locomotive.
 I've given him my oath of protection, he's given me the oath of his life.

-We arrive at the hospital, and Matt opens the door then signals for my exit.
-He follows along behind me like a big black shark chasing a little white fish.
 The hospital staff waves in greeting, but no one tries to stop me as I head for the patient areas.
+My shoes squeak down the institutional linoleum as I move rapidly.
 They don't even question Matt to find out if he's carrying a gun.
-My ten million dollar donation bought both Amber and me miles of leeway.
+My $10 million donation bought both Amber and me miles of leeway.

-I get to the room, and nod at her brother, Clark.
+I get to the room and nod at her brother, Clark.
 "Is she awake?"
 I ask softly.

 "I'm awake, John!" she says smiling.
 "Did you bring me a present?"